This page contains affiliate links. Please read our disclosure for more info.

 In Kyoto don’t miss:

-• Enjoying the magnificent autumn colours if you visit in mid to late-November (Eikando and Enkoji are our favourite temples in autumn).
+- Enjoying the magnificent autumn colours if you visit in mid to late-November (Eikando and Enkoji are our two of our favourite places to see autumn leaves in Kyoto).

 Read: Our post on the many amazing things to do in Kyoto (and how to avoid the crowds) and our guide to Kyoto’s temples and shrines and the best vegetarian restaurants in Kyoto

-Where to stay in Kyoto: For a traditional ryokan, we loved our huge room with private bath overlooking the garden at Ryokan Yachiyo near Nanzenji temple (choose a suite not a standard room).
+Where to stay in Kyoto: For a traditional ryokan, we loved our huge suite with private bath overlooking the garden at Ryokan Yachiyo near Nanzenji temple.
 At central Sora Niwa Terrace we enjoyed the amazing view from its onsen and rooftop bar.
 Or in a quiet part of Gion, Hotel The Celestine is stylish and close to temples.
-Find more accommodation in Kyoto here.
+See our guide to where to stay in Kyoto for detailed hotel reviews and neighbourhood tips.

 2) Tokyo